 Personal Interests

-Doctoral Student in the Mind-Body / Integrative Medicine PhD program at Northcentral University, AZ.
-Staff Writer for Veterans Today Journal, USN Veteran, Mentor, Books and Document Editor, Consultant / Training in organizational development, strategic planning, and business development, Psychosocial Rehabilitation Specialist for Adults and Youths, Facilitator, Public Education Ambassador ( Multiple Sclerosis Association of America S. Florida.
-Credentials: Masters of Arts in Health Psychology & Behavioral Medicine (Magna Cum Laude), Bachelors of Science in Psychology, Minor Sociology (Cum Laude), Bachelors of Arts in Social Science (Cum Laude), & Completed 1 year of law school studies.
-This site is dedicated to contentious and intellectually stimulating literature, including debatable media broadcasts (i.e. shows, politics, law, psychology, science, documentaries, etc.).
-Debrah A. McFarlane, Ph.D.
-Student (Health Psychology & Behavioral Medicine), Psychosocial Rehabilitation Specialist (Adult & Youth), and Public Education Ambassador (MS Association).
+Doctor in Mind-Body / Integrative Medicine, Mentor, Consultant / Training in organizational development, strategic planning, and business development, Psychosocial Rehabilitation Specialist for Adults and Youths, Facilitator, Public Education Ambassador ( Multiple Sclerosis Association of America S. Florida.
+Credentials: Ph.D., & Masters of Arts in General Psychology, Health Psychology & Behavioral Medicine (Magna Cum Laude), Bachelors of Science in Psychology, Minor Sociology (Cum Laude), Bachelors of Arts in Social Science (Cum Laude), & 1 year of law school studies.

 Saturday, January 8, 2011